pooyatavan/Activity-Watch-Import-Export-/README.md

 # OneDrive
 install OneDrive ( for must of windows machines have it by default. if you dont have it download and install it) signin or up to your account in all computers with one OneDrive account. (its important to use all computers use the one OneDrive account)
+# Suggestion
+use OneDrive if you have not any cloud services (trust me)
 # Requirement
 OneDrive app (for all windows clients or servers with single ) python (only for server)
-# Suggestion
+# important
-use OneDrive if you have not any cloud services (trust me)
+path in this project use OneDrive and if you wanna use any other cload services you need to change it.